ngxs/store/docs/plugins/devtools.md

     NgxsReduxDevtoolsPluginModule.forRoot()
   ]
 })
-export class MyModule {}
+export class AppModule {}
 ```

 ### Options
-the plugin supports the following options passed via the `forRoot` method:
+The plugin supports the following options passed via the `forRoot` method:

 - `disabled`: Disable the devtools during production
 - `maxAge`: Max number of entiries to keep.